xonixx/xonixx.github.io/fhtagn.md

 Because this allows to skip creating the `actual_file`.

 Also note how we combine there the deletion (`rm`) of a temp file in the same call.

+### Batching cleanup in a single call

+[This change](https://github.com/xonixx/fhtagn/pull/17/files) optimizes the temporary files removal.
+Instead of calling `rm` for each test we collect all temp files into `ToDel` variable and do the actual removal inside the `END` block.

+By the way, this issue was identified by [generating](https://github.com/xonixx/fhtagn/blob/764f6ecf600944ef043de3774a67478350740049/gen_speed_test.awk) an arbitrary large synthetic test file and was fixed [in this issue](https://github.com/xonixx/fhtagn/issues/14).

 ### Results